 Where To Buy The QED Online

-The Indoor Golf Shop has a fantastic support team that will go out of its way to make sure you’re set up properly.
+Both sellers have fantastic support teams that will go out of their way to make sure you’re set up properly.

 Because the QED is a ceiling-mounted launch monitor that requires a connected PC for running software, you will normally need a golf simulator setup to go along with it.
 You can browse some of the best simulator packages that include projector, impact screen and enclosure right here.